Creax-AI/jira-mcp/README.md

 A Model Context Protocol (MCP) implementation for Jira that allows you to:

 - Input a Jira ticket link to fetch issue details and instruct Cursor to fix it
 - Retrieve all tickets assigned to you within a specified Jira project
 - Filter Jira issues based on a specific issue type and automatically direct Cursor to resolve them
+- Manage epics: create new epics, link issues to epics, and view epic hierarchies
+- Update issue workflows: transition issues and add comments without leaving your IDE
+- Focus on pending work by filtering out completed tasks
 - Integrate seamlessly with Jira's API for automation and efficiency

 ## Setup